-Liferay Portal is designed to serve everything from the smallest to the largest web sites.
+Liferay Portal can serve everything from the smallest to the largest web sites.
 Out of the box, it’s configured optimally for a single server environment.
-If one server isn’t sufficient to serve the high traffic needs of your site, Liferay scales to the size you need.
+If one server isn’t sufficient to serve the high traffic needs of your site, Liferay Portal scales to the size you need.

-All nodes should be pointing to the same Liferay database or database cluster.
+All nodes should point to the same Liferay Portal database or database cluster.

-Documents and Media repositories should be accessible to all nodes of the cluster.
+Documents and Media repositories must have the same configuration and be accessible to all nodes of the cluster.

-The cache should be replicating across all nodes of the cluster.
+Cluster Link must be enabled so the cache replicates across all nodes of the cluster.